 - 10.1 JAS respects volunteers by both listening to and learning from what they have to say, supporting a two-way dialogue between staff and volunteers. - 10.2 Volunteer supervisors are encouraged to discuss progress with their volunteers on a regular basis.
-This provides an opportunity to: - monitor their contribution - establish whether the volunteer would like to change their current contribution - ensure that they feel valued and satisfied with their volunteering.
+This provides an opportunity to: - monitor their contribution - establish whether the volunteer would like to change their current contribution

+• ensure that they feel valued and satisfied with their volunteering.
-We also ask volunteers to complete an anonymous survey annually.
-Volunteers will have a written role description which will be reviewed annually.
-The JAS recognises the role that volunteers fulfil at every level of the organisation.
-It endeavours to communicate with volunteers in appropriate ways, including email and newsletters when appropriate.
-The JAS will listen positively to ideas and suggestions from volunteers about how their tasks may be better accomplished, and all such feedback will be given consideration.

-- 10.3 Volunteers are free to end their involvement at any time.
+We may also ask volunteers to complete an anonymous survey from time to time.

+- 10.3 Volunteers will have a written role description relevant to their task. - 10.4 The JAS recognises the role that volunteers fulfil at every level of the organisation.
+It endeavours to communicate with volunteers in appropriate ways, including email, telephone calls and online meetings. - 10.5 The JAS will listen positively to ideas and suggestions from volunteers about how their tasks may be better accomplished, and all such feedback will be given consideration. - 10.6 Volunteers are free to end their involvement at any time.
 Wherever possible, an end date should be agreed between volunteer and volunteer supervisor.
-Supervisors are encouraged to hold an exit interview to find out why a volunteer is leaving, share any learning points and establish whether the volunteer may want to be involved again in the future. - Volunteers can request a written reference concerning their performance.

-Volunteers will be consulted regarding any decisions that would substantially affect the performance of their duties.
+Supervisors are encouraged to hold an exit interview to find out why a volunteer is leaving, share any learning points and establish whether the volunteer may want to be involved again in the future.
+Volunteers can request a written reference concerning their performance. - 10.7 Volunteers will be consulted regarding any decisions that would substantially affect the performance of their duties.